Welcome to North Carolina Oxford Houses

 WHO WE ARE

 Oxford Houses of North Carolina, established in 1991, is a statewide network of recovery residences, chartered by Oxford House, Inc., the 501(c)(3) umbrella corporation.
 Oxford Houses are peer-driven, democratically run, and self-supported group residences for individuals in recovery from a substance use disorder.
 Currently, the network of Oxford Houses is over 3,300 in the United States.

-The first North Carolina Oxford Houses were established in Durham and Asheville, NC in the spring of 1991.
-North Carolina is part of a network of 1,600 Oxford Houses with more than 13,200 beds.
-As of January 2014 there are 171 houses in North Carolina, with locations in 27 cities.
-With an average of 8 beds per house, there are more than 1,250 Oxford House beds in the state.
-Individuals typically enter an Oxford House after completing a drug and alcohol treatment program.
-Individuals living in a house are expected to participate in a recovery program in the community during their residence.
+The first North Carolina Oxford Houses were established in Durham and Asheville, NC.
+As of March 2022, there are 287 houses in North Carolina, with locations statewide.
+With an average of 8 beds per house, there are more than 2,200 available beds across the state.
+Individuals typically enter an Oxford House after completing a treatment program or reentering from a correctional setting.

 Basic House Rules

 · Houses operate democratically, electing house officers who serve six-month terms.

 · Houses are financially self-supporting; members split house expenses, which average $110.00 to $160.00 per person per week.